 Your company has been identified as meeting the fundamental requirements of our DPRV Program.
 As a member of this preferred group, you will enjoy a distinctive procurement relationship with Triumph Group and a level of confidence not provided to other Suppliers.
 In conjunction with this confidence, it is your commitment to produce and deliver quality parts, on time, with acceptable supporting documentation.
 The principal requirements of the program for the Supplier are as follows:

-All Methods of the DPRV Program (Methods I and II)

 Maintain a Quality System per the requirements of the Triumph Supplier Quality Manual

 Continually sustain a 6-month Cumulative Quality Yield of 99.5% or better for the parts / commodities designated